Come and encounter cultures from across the continents in the World Gallery.

-The World Gallery will show some of the ways that ordinary people live their lives and make their way in the world we all share.
+The World Gallery shows some of the ways that ordinary people live their lives, and make their way in the world we all share.

-Over 200 people from our community networks worked with our curators and Horniman staff, including local groups, arts organisations, community leaders, international museums, academic partners and representatives of some of those who made or used the objects in the collections.
+More than 200 people from our community networks worked with our curators and other Horniman staff, on the display.
+These included local groups, arts organisations, community leaders, international museums, academic partners and representatives of some of those who made or used the objects in the collections.

-The World Gallery will be divided into four interlinked spaces:
+The World Gallery is arranged in four interlinked spaces:

 - an Introductory area – welcoming visitors into the gallery and exploring the sentiments and memories we can associate with objects;